microsoft/hlsl-specs/proposals/0014-wave-size-range.md

  single shader might be able to support.
 Consequently, if more than one target wave size is of interest, separate entry points will have to be created for each wave size.
-These will each have to be compiled and shipped separately and, at runtime, the appropriate shaders will have to be selected.
+These will each have to be compiled and shipped separately and, at run time, the appropriate shaders will have to be selected.
 This increases the size of the shipped product and potentially slows down runtime shader loading.